wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Consistency].
 The long-established Java convention is to generate a unique root package name by reversing the internet domain name of the developing organization.
 When the organization owns multiple internet domain names, the official domain name is used.

 **Exceptions:**